SARE Professional Development Program Annual Report for Idaho

 Sustainable agriculture in Idaho is a collaborative and multidisciplinary effort.
 College of Agricultural and Life Sciences faculty in research and extension are collaborating with other faculty, producers, non-profit organizations and agricultural and environmental agencies to provide new research and educational programming for Idaho’s producers.
 The focus of our work in sustainable agriculture is to help Idaho producers improve agricultural productivity and economic return while preserving their natural resources.
-Some of our current areas of focus for Idaho are conserving soil and water resources; small acreage farming; IPM; direct marketing and food systems and sustainable grazing systems.
-You can read more about these and other projects at our Idaho Sustainable Agriculture web site.
+Some of our current areas of focus for Idaho are conserving soil and water resources; small acreage farming; IPM; direct marketing and food systems; and sustainable grazing systems.

 Activities and Methods

-The Idaho SARE PDP Coordinator continued efforts to distribute information about sustainable agriculture, SARE and SARE grant opportunities.
-SARE publications are regularly distributed to extension educators and farmers at meetings, workshops and classes.
-Over 250 publications were distributed at various workshops/courses in 2012.
+The Idaho SARE PDP Coordinator continued efforts to distribute information about sustainable agriculture, SARE, and SARE grant opportunities.
+A packet of 10 SARE books and publications was sent to eight Extension faculty who were new to their positions in the last three years.
+Information about grant opportunities was detailed and assistance was offered.
+Over 250 of the free SARE publications were distributed to extension educators and farmers at meetings, workshops and farm tours in 2013.

 PDP-funded Publications/Educational Materials and Products

 No publications/products submitted this year